dathinaios/GameLoop/README.md

 # Installation

-* GameLoop is available as a Quark.
+GameLoop is available as a Quark.
 In superCollider run `Quarks.gui` for the Quarks interface.

-# Manual Installation

-1. Put in `~/Library/Application Support/SuperCollider/quarks` (or equivalent directory if you are on Linux/Windows) and it should appear as a quark.
-Alternatively, place the GameLoop folder in `~/Library/Application Support/SuperCollider/Extensions`.
-2. Start SuperCollider, press `Cmd-D` to get the help browser and search for GameLoop
+After installation start SuperCollider, press `Cmd-D` to get the help browser and search for GameLoop

 # GameLoop Quick Start Guide